explosion/spacy-huggingface-pipelines/README.md

 - `model`: The model name or path.
 - `revision`: The model revision.
 For production use, a specific git commit is recommended instead of the default `main`.
-- `stride`: For `stride > 0`, the text is processed in overlapping windows where the `stride` setting specifies the number of overlapping tokens between windows (NOT the stride length).
-If `stride` is `0`, then the text is processed as a whole, which may lead to model errors for texts longer than the model max length.
+- `stride`: For `stride >= 0`, the text is processed in overlapping windows where the `stride` setting specifies the number of overlapping tokens between windows (NOT the stride length).
+If `stride` is `None`, then the text may be truncated. `stride` is only supported for fast tokenizers.
 - `aggregation_strategy`: The aggregation strategy determines the word-level tags for cases where subwords within one word do not receive the same predicted tag.
 See: